KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/overview-of-development-on-komodo-part-4.md

 #### A Token is a Satoshi

-All Smart Chains coins abide by the Bitcoin-protocol standard wherein 1 coin is divisible for up to eight decimal places: `1.00000000`.
+All Smart Chain coins abide by the Bitcoin-protocol standard wherein 1 coin is divisible for up to eight decimal places: `1.00000000`.
 The smallest unit of a Smart Coin therefore is `0.00000001` coins.
 By convention it is called a "satoshi," in honor of the inventor of the Bitcoin protocol.

 On a Smart Chain, each individual token is derived from one individual satoshi.
 Therefore, each coin can be transformed into 100,000,000 tokens.